h-thurow/Simple-JNDI/README.md

 </pre>
 <p>This property, <i>java.naming.factory.initial</i>, is a part of the jndi specification. </p>
 <p>
-There are two simple-jndi specific parameters. <br>
+There are two simple-jndi specific parameters.
 The first (required) parameter, org.osjava.sj.root, is the location of your simple-jndi root, which is the location in which simple-jndi looks for values when code asks for them.
 The following code block details a few examples with explanatory comments.
 </p>
 <pre>
 # absolute directory, using the default file protocol